 They hold out the false promise of being a fast path to understanding and productivity and frequently they are the opposite - they can actually drain away valuable time.

 Consistently re-suffering from the havoc of a problem that has already been solved many times over, is like having someone run a cheese grater up and down the left side of my head.
+Since this is an unpleasant experience (and I’m almost out of sharp cheese graters), I am adopting a personal position of working examples - whether it’s just my personal snippet library or examples I provide to others.

 A Second Example: Moving a Team and Its Tooling